 Really think about the message you are trying to communicate and who you are speaking to.
 Some audiences will need your fonts to be large and extremely clean.
 Others will enjoy and find relevancy in a decorative or script font.

 Limit yourself to two fonts per printed piece.
 Choosing a specific font style can change the look and feel of your printed materials and the message you’re trying to convey.
 Choose different fonts to make the content more visually appealing.
 Using contrasting font styles can help make a strong statement as well.
-For example, use an eye-catching sans-serif font like Gill Sans or Helvetica for your title or headline and make sure your body content is easily read by choosing a serif font such as Baskerville or Times New Roman.
+For example, use an eye-catching decorative font like Luna or Manafesto for your title or headline, and then make sure your body content is easily read by choosing a sans serif font such as Gotham or Nexa.

 Best Fonts for Print

-Not sure where to find free fonts?
-We’ve listed a few sites that offer free fonts for downloading.
+Looking to find free fonts?
+We’ve listed a few sites that offer free fonts for download.

-For general questions or information, please contact us by filling out our contact form.
+For general questions or information, please contact us or start a chat on our site.
 If you have questions about our graphic design services, please fill out our contact form on the design page and one of our amazing designers will get back to you shortly.